kstonekuan/pdf-unlocker/README.md

 If the AI determines the current name is appropriate, it will keep it unchanged.
 Otherwise, it will suggest a more descriptive name that reflects the actual content.

-This feature can be toggled on/off in the interface.
+**Note:** This feature is only available in the full version with server deployment.
+The static version focuses purely on PDF unlocking without external dependencies.

 ## How PDF Unlocking Works